 10.5 Minimum Yard Requirements.
 Each structure shall be setback not less than fifty (50) feet from the normal high-water mark.
 If there is a principal structure located less than fifty (50) feet from the normal high-water mark on properties contiguous to the lot or parcel upon which a proposed structure is to be constructed, the setback from the normal high-water mark will be established utilizing a sight line that averages the setback of the principal structures on the adjoining lots.
 If there is not a principal structure within three hundred (300) feet on either side of the lot on which the proposed structure is to be built, the setback shall be not less than fifty (50) feet.
 The road setback shall not be less than sixty (60) feet from federal and state highways and not less than thirty (30) feet from other roads.
 Private dedicated easements are not considered road for purposes of this ordinance.
 Each side yard shall not be less than seven (7) feet as measured from the outermost edge (or overhang) of the structure to the property line of the lot in question.

+10.6 Previously Platted Lake Lot.
+Recognizing that many lakefront plats have lots that cannot conform with the new lake lot requirements and that none of the lots around the lake are perfectly square along north, south, east, and west lines, the council passes this ordinance for previously platted lakefront lots.
+For any lake lot that is previously platted, it may continue as is indefinitely.
+Anyone who owns multiple contiguous lots may sell each lot individually.
+If a party buys a portion of a lot (for example, the east 25’ of a lot), they may do so.
+However, to obtain a building permit for that portion of a lot, they must replat the lot in order to clearly establish property boundary lines.
+To obtain a building permit, the new platted lot must minimally have the same width or shoreline as other neighboring lots that have been platted before the passage of this ordinance.
+The Zoning Director will make the determination on what the minimum lot size needs to be by comparing the new lot with neighboring lots that had been previously platted.
+The new lot shall not be less conforming than the neighboring lots.
+No variance for lot size is needed in order to conform with this ordinance.

+1. For example, if lots in a subdivision on Clear Lake are all fifty (50) feet of shoreline, the newly platted lot must at least have fifty (50) feet of shoreline in order to obtain a building permit.
+But if the lots in another subdivision on Clear Lake are all sixty-five (65) feet wide, then the new lot must minimally be sixty-five (65) feet of shoreline in order to obtain a building permit.

-10.6 Height and Fencing Material Restriction.
+10.7 Height and Fencing Material Restriction.
 No person shall construct, erect or maintain or cause to be constructed, erected or maintained any perimeter fences of any character or material exceeding six feet in height, unless otherwise permitted or required within this Code.
 Unslatted chain-link fences and wrought iron fences shall be exempt from the visibility requirements of this section, providing they are kept free of vegetation, debris and any obstacle obscuring vision.